Tchai on Redefining the Family Business

 What are you seeing with all these brands you’re working with and the ever-changing landscape of consumers’ shopping experiences?

-If you are a brand or retailer, you will need to figure out why you’re here, what kind of target group you have, and what the target group, in combination with your brand, wants to see.
+If you are a brand or retailer, you will need to figure out why you’re here, what kind of target group you have, and what the target group, in combination with your brand, want to see.
 It is very important that you stay within your own roots.

 That’s a lot of soul searching.